Aliases for P2RX7 Gene

 P2RX7 (Purinergic Receptor P2X 7) is a Protein Coding gene.
 Diseases associated with P2RX7 include Extrapulmonary Tuberculosis and N Syndrome.
-Among its related pathways are Immune System and CREB Pathway.
+Among its related pathways are Peptide ligand-binding receptors and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
 GO annotations related to this gene include protein homodimerization activity and receptor activity.
-An important paralog of this gene is P2RX1.
+An important paralog of this gene is P2RX4.

 UniProtKB/Swiss-Prot for P2RX7 Gene